-1 - Overview
+Part 4 Section 1 - Overview

-The spending plan is a narrative explanation of each budget component, and should support the cost estimates for the proposed work.
-The plan should focus on how each item will achieve the proposed project goals and objectives, and justify how costs are calculated.
-The spending plan should be clear, specific, detailed, and mathematically correct.
-Sources for assistance in developing the Spending Plan include 2 CFR part 200, 49 CFR part 350 and the MCSAP Comprehensive Policy.
+The Spending Plan is an explanation of each budget component, and should support the cost estimates for the proposed work.
+The Spending Plan should focus on how each item will achieve the proposed project goals and objectives, and explain how costs are calculated.
+The Spending Plan must be clear, specific, detailed, and mathematically correct.
+Sources for assistance in developing the Spending Plan include 2 CFR part 200, 2 CFR part 1201, 49 CFR part 350 and the MCSAP Comprehensive Policy.

-Before any cost is billed to or recovered from a Federal award, it must be allowable (2 CFR §200.403, 2 CFR §200, Subpart E - Cost Principles), reasonable (2 CFR §200.404), and allocable (2 CFR §200.405).
+Before any cost is billed to or recovered from a Federal award, it must be allowable (2 CFR §200.403, 2 CFR §200 Subpart E - Cost Principles), reasonable and necessary (2 CFR §200.403 and 2 CFR §200.404), and allocable (2 CFR §200.405).

-- Allowable costs are permissible under the OMB Uniform Guidance, DOT and FMCSA directives, MCSAP policy, and all other relevant legal and regulatory authority. - Reasonable costs are those which a prudent person would deem to be judicious under the circumstances. - Allocable costs are those that are charged to a funding source (e.g., a Federal award) based upon the benefit received by the funding source.
-Benefit received must be tangible and measurable. - Example: A Federal project that uses 5,000 square feet of a rented 20,000 square foot facility may charge 25 percent of the total rental cost.
+- Allowable costs are permissible under the OMB Uniform Guidance, DOT and FMCSA regulations and directives, MCSAP policy, and all other relevant legal and regulatory authority. - Reasonable and Necessary costs are those which a prudent person would deem to be judicious under the circumstances. - Allocable costs are those that are charged to a funding source (e.g., a Federal award) based upon the benefit received by the funding source.
+Benefit received must be tangible and measurable. - For example, a Federal project that uses 5,000 square feet of a rented 20,000 square foot facility may charge 25 percent of the total rental cost.